Dixie Clipper: Service history

 The Dixie Clipper was one of six Model 314 flying boats ordered by Pan American airlines from the Boeing Airplane Company on 21 July 1936.

 Allocated the civil registration NC18605 it was delivered to Pan American in June 1939 and was allocated to its Atlantic routes.

-Captained by R. O. D. Sullivan with first officers Gilbert B. Blackmore and Robert D. Fordyce, with a total crew of 11 Dixie Clipper departed from Port Washington, New York in 28 June 1939 on the first scheduled passenger service to Europe, with stops in Lisbon and Marseille.
+Captained by R. O. D. Sullivan with first officers Gilbert B. Blackmore and Robert D. Fordyce, with a total crew of 11 Dixie Clipper departed from Port Washington, New York on 28 June 1939 on the first scheduled passenger service to Europe, with stops in Lisbon and Marseille.
 Thousands of people came to witness the take-off with a 85-piece band from the Port Washington High School providing entertainment.
 Among the 22 passengers on board were Pan American chairman Cornelius Vanderbilt Whitney, his wife, William J. Donovan, John M. Franklin, Southern Railway executive William J. Eck, Clara Adams, who was on the first leg of a round-the-world flight; Torkild Rieber, Roger Lapham, investment banker Harold Leonard Stuart and Elizabeth Trippe.
 There was a waiting list of 500 passengers for the flight.
 Eck, received a silver cigarette case for being the first paying passenger on the route.
-Eck also flew on the 50,000th crossing of the Atlantic ocean on Pan Am in 1955.
-With a immediate stop in Horta it took 23 hours and 53 minutes to reach Lisbon, arriving at 6.15am local time.
+Eck also flew on the 50,000th crossing of the Atlantic Ocean on Pan Am in 1955.
+With an immediate stop in Horta it took 23 hours and 53 minutes to reach Lisbon, arriving at 6.15am local time.

-On 4 August 1940, Varian Fry of the Emergency Rescue Committee traveled on the Dixie Clipper to Portugal, and from there made his way to Marseille, where he would go on to help rescue intellectuals and artists trapped in Vichy France.
+On 4 August 1940, Varian Fry of the Emergency Rescue Committee traveled on the Dixie Clipper to Portugal, and from there made his way to Marseille, where he went on to help rescue intellectuals and artists trapped in Vichy France.